johnwhite20/johnwhite20.github.io/_posts/2024-04-15-lastest-news.md

 >Mike
 >

 So sadly the latest news is that there is no news and Glenquicken are waiting for an improvement of the weather to ensure our job is carried out properly.
-I will, of course, keep you up to date with any news I receive.
+I will, of course, keep you up to date with any further news I receive.